Arifur-K/ME-556_Advanced-Robotics_Final-Project/README.md

 4. Run the script.

-5. A successful run will display:
+5. A successful run will display the following:
    - the grayscale image,
    - the binary occupancy grid, and
    - the RRT* tree and final optimal path.